Candy Crush Soda Saga is the second instalment in the Candy Crush franchise. I worked on Soda as a Intern and a Intermediate Level Designer.

 A Bottle level created by me.
 Collect the designated amount of bottles to clear the level.
 Each bottle raises soda in the level.

-When a player opens a level they should like looking at the shape of the level and not feel immediately overwhelmed.
+When a player opens a level they should like be able to easily read the level and not feel immediately overwhelmed.
 Making a level that has a nice shape is an important way to avoid this.

-We are wired to like looking at shapes and find patterns in the things we look at.
-As long as the level isn’t too busy, then its layout can even be asymmetrical, although it is easier to make a level that is nice to look at if it is symmetrical.
+People are wired to like looking at shapes and find patterns in the things we look at.
+As long as the level isn’t too busy in its design, then its layout can even be asymmetrical.
+Although it is easier to make a level that is easy to read if it is symmetrical.

 A Soda Bear level created by me.
 Collect bottles to raise the soda in the level, so that the pink bears float up to the candy string.